meshery/meshery/CONTRIBUTING-gitflow.md

 <li><h3>Run Command</h3></li>

-`git clone link`
+`git clone <insert-link>`

-(In Place of link paste the link you copied)
+(In Place of insert-link paste the link you copied)

 <h3>Project Cloned in System</h3>
 <br><br>

 <li><h3>Add 'upstream' repo to list of remotes</h3></li><br>
 Keeping Your Fork Updated
-While it's not required, if you plan on making anything more than a fast patch, you'll want to keep your fork up to date by tracking the original "upstream" source you forked previously.
-You'll need to add a remote to accomplish this:<br><br>
+In order to get the latest updates from the development trunk do a one-time setup to establish the main GitHub repo as a remote by entering:<br><br>

 `git remote add upstream https:/github.com/meshery/meshery.git`
 <br><br>